Deepak-Spider/soccer-trivia/README.md

 The Soccer Quiz Game embraces a minimalist design to provide users with a seamless and focused gaming experience.
 The simplicity and consistency in its structure ensure that users can fully concentrate on the thrill of the quiz.

-There are three pages in the layout; a home page, a quiz page, and a score display page.
+This layout has three UI elements: a homepage, a quiz page, and a score display.
 Quiz questions take center stage with a clear and large font, and answer options are neatly displayed below.
 To enhance user interaction, answer options change color upon selection, providing a dynamic visual experience.
 On larger screens, the layout adjusts intelligently, presenting answer options in two columns for easy navigation without constant scrolling.

 To aid concentration, pagination for questions and answers is implemented, allowing players to focus on one question at a time.
 The inclusion of a "Previous" button empowers users to review and adjust their answers before submitting for results.